 - e.
-The contested decision is an administrative decision affecting the terms of appointment of the Applicants; it is non-compliant with Annex I of the Staff Rules and Regulations, since the Secretary-General, amongst others, failed in his duty to fix the salary scales for staff members at the best prevailing conditions of employment in the locality of the UN office concerned; - f.
-The Applicants contest (1) the decision to freeze their respective salaries; and (2) the Administration's decision to maintain the salary scale in force prior to the salary freeze, insofar as this decision affects them; - g.
-Alternatively, the Applicants submit that a general salary freeze decision includes an implied decision to apply the freeze to the affected staff members individually; these implied decisions would therefore be the subject of the present challenge; - h.
-In the further alternative, the Applicants submit that they have all received oral confirmation from management that the salary freeze is applicable to them individually and thus seek to challenge these specific oral administrative decisions; - i.
+Furthermore, the above determination was made on behalf of the Secretary-General as per the language in the letters responding to the requests for management evaluation in Tintukasiri et al.; - f.
+Additionally, staff rule 11.2(b) does not impose a specific formal requirement for the determination of technical bodies.
+There is no requirement to have a "complete public list of technical bodies" and the determination in Tintukasiri et al. was made public in two judgments; - g.
+Assuming that no determination has been made, the Secretary-General's silence should be interpreted in favour of receivability; - h.
+The contested decision is an administrative decision affecting the terms of appointment of the Applicants; it is non-compliant with Annex I of the Staff Rules and Regulations, since the Secretary-General, amongst others, failed in his duty to fix the salary scales for staff members at the best prevailing conditions of employment in the locality of the UN office concerned; - i.
+The Applicants contest (1) the decision to freeze their respective salaries; and (2) the Administration's decision to maintain the salary scale in force prior to the salary freeze, insofar as this decision affects them;

+j.
+Alternatively, the Applicants submit that a general salary freeze decision includes an implied decision to apply the freeze to the affected staff members individually; these implied decisions would therefore be the subject of the present challenge;

+- k.
+In the further alternative, the Applicants submit that they have all received oral confirmation from management that the salary freeze is applicable to them individually and thus seek to challenge these specific oral administrative decisions; - 1.
 The Tribunal's Statute makes no distinction between acts of individual application and regulatory measures; art.
-2 does not require for the decision to explicitly identify or name the specific individual(s) concerned; rather, what is required is that the staff member be adversely affected by the contested decision; concluding otherwise would allow the Administration to unilaterally define the jurisdictional boundaries of the UNDT by framing its decision in a particular way; - j.
-Requiring that a document identifies each staff member by name and is individually communicated to each staff member is particularly problematic in cases like the present ones, where the Administration has refrained from submitting individual notifications of the salary freeze;

-- k.
-The Respondent's contention that the Applicants ought to have challenged the monthly salary payslips must be dismissed, inter alia, since they do not contain or even explicitly refer to the impugned decision-what is challenged in this case is the salary freeze, not the amount of remuneration; further, payslips may reflect the implementation of the contested decision, but do not contain the administrative decision or the reasons for it; it is not logic to ask the Applicants to disregard a clear and unequivocal notification of a salary freeze and seek to challenge the same decision through a document that does not specifically refer to it; time-limits are triggered by notification, not implementation; and - 1.
-Concerning the Respondent's reliance on Tintukasiri et al. in support of his argument that the contested decision is not reviewable, the Applicants are of the view that the UNDT is "not bound by a particular judgment but rather by the UNAT jurisprudence as a whole".
+2 does not require for the decision to explicitly identify or name the specific individual(s) concerned; rather, what is required is that the staff member be adversely affected by the contested decision; concluding otherwise would allow the Administration to unilaterally define the jurisdictional boundaries of the Dispute Tribunal by framing its decision in a particular way; - m.
+Requiring that a document identifies each staff member by name and is individually communicated to each staff member is particularly problematic in cases like the present ones, where the Administration has refrained from submitting individual notifications of the salary freeze; - n.
+The Respondents' contention that the Applicants ought to have challenged the monthly salary payslips must be dismissed, inter alia, since they do not contain or even explicitly refer to the impugned decision-what is challenged in this case is the salary freeze, not the amount of remuneration; further, payslips may reflect the implementation of the contested decision, but do not contain the administrative decision or the reasons for it; it is not logic to ask the Applicants to disregard a clear and unequivocal notification of a salary freeze and seek to challenge the same decision through a document that does not specifically refer to it; time-limits are triggered by notification, not implementation; and o.
+Concerning the Respondents' reliance on Tintukasiri et al. in support of their argument that the contested decision is not reviewable, the Applicants are of the view that the Dispute Tribunal is "not bound by a particular judgment but rather by the [Appeals Tribunal] jurisprudence as a whole".
 Andati-Amwayi 2010-UNAT-058 and Pedicelli 2015-UNAT-555 are also relevant to the Applicants' cases and should be given precedence over Tintukasiri et al..